dyq0811/ZooAnimal/README.md

 The program is a good practice working with the List ADT, String, File, Scanner, loops, and simple classes.
 It also shows how java can display images, moving closer to more complicated applications.

+Add four parts to this project: modifying ZooAnimal to be Comparable, writing testing code for your implementation of SortedList, implementing SortedList, and revising your ZooDisplayer to make use of SortedList implementation.